roura356a/csk/intl.en-US/Product Introduction/Basic concepts.md

 -   **Volume**

-    Similar to Docker volumes, which serve a container, Kubernetes volumes serve a pod within its lifetime.
+    Volumes in Kubernetes are similar to volumes in Docker.
+A Docker volume serves a container.
+A Kubernetes volume serves a pod within its lifetime.
 The volumes declared in a pod are shared by all containers in the pod.

 -   **Persistent volume \(PV\)**

-    A PV is a storage resource in a Kubernetes cluster just like a node is a cluster resource.
+    A PV is a storage resource in a Kubernetes cluster, just like a node is a cluster resource.
 A PV has a lifecycle independent of any pod that uses the PV.
 You can create different types of PVs by using different types of StorageClasses.

 -   **Persistent volume claim \(PVC\)**